In just one year, you'll be ready to make a big difference in young lives

 To find out more about the early care certificate from Monroe Community College, contact the admissions office at email@example.com or (585) 292-2200.

-This one year childhood education program provides coursework for those who work with or plan to work with young children in preschool and pre-kindergarten settings of all kinds.
-Students will receive a basic understanding of principles of early care education, child growth and development, and will develop specific skills in planning and implementing the curriculum for young children.
-Upon completion of the program, graduates will be prepared to assume positions in child care classrooms, as well as home-based or center-based child care facilities.
-The certificate program may also allow further advancement within the day care setting.
+This one-year early childhood education certificate provides coursework for those who work with or plan to work with young children in infant, toddler, preschool or early school-age settings of all kinds.
+Students will receive a basic understanding of principles of child growth and development, and will develop specific skills in planning and implementing curriculum for young children.
+Upon completion of the certificate, graduates will be prepared to assume positions in center-based child-care facilities, private pre-schools, before and after school programs and in-home care settings serving children ages infancy through age 8.
+The certificate program may also allow for further advancement within the child-care field.